Boreal Bay Lodge

 Golfing – there is a 9-hole golf course north of Sioux Narrows

 On your scenic drive to Kenora, check out Rushing River which is located right on HWY 17.
 It is a beautiful spot to take pictures and view the Rushing River rapids.

 Kenora is 70 miles from Nestor Falls.
 It is located on the northern shores of Lake of the Woods.

 Shopping – Kenora offers several interesting stores to shop including gift and souvenir stores.

-Kenora’s Harbourfront – is truly beautiful with breath taking view of Lake of the Woods.
+Kenora’s Harbourfront – is truly beautiful with a breathtaking view of Lake of the Woods.
 There is a very nice park for the children to play in right next to the Thistle Pavilion (a tourism building).
-You can get maps, walking tour guides from the knowledgeable staff.
+You can get maps, and walking tour guides from knowledgeable staff.
 Also in the Harbourfront area are outdoor restaurants and food vendors to satisfy your hunger.
 Right in the bay of the waterfront is a huge water fountain.

-MS Kenora – is also docked in the Harbourfront.
+MS Kenora – is also docked on the Harbourfront.
 You could enjoy a dinner cruise on this ship.

 Huskie the Muskie – is Kenora’s informal mascot and is located on Kenora’s harbourfront.
 You can’t miss Huskie the Muskie as it stands 40 feet high.

 History of Kenora Murals – are on buildings throughout the downtown area.